How to install Python with pyenv runtime version manager

 In order to handle, different versions in same machine, we may use runtime version managers.

-I just want to find a way to switch between different Python version so that found pyenv runtime version manager.
+I just want to find a way to switch between different Python runtime version so that found pyenv runtime version manager.

 Pyenv installation